Analytic non-abelian Hodge theory: Analytic non-abelian Hodge theorems

 \begin{remark} It is natural to ask whether the non-abelian Hodge theorem of \cite{Sim2} extends from finite-dimensional matrix algebras to more general $C^*$-algebras $B$.
-Proposition \ref{PNssprop} can be thought of as an extension of the correspondence to polynormal $C^*$-algebras, but it seems unlikely to adapt much further, because the arguments of \cite{Sim2,corlette} rely on sequential compactness of $U_n$. \end{remark}
+Proposition \ref{PNssprop} can be thought of as an extension of the correspondence to polynormal $C^*$-algebras, but it seems unlikely to adapt much further, because the arguments of \cite{Sim2,corlette} rely on sequential compactness of $U_n$.
+However, it is conceivable that suitable solutions of the heat equation might give rise to asymptotic $C^*$-homomorphisms. \end{remark}